ostadabbas/Prior-aware-Synthetic-Data-Generation-PASyn-/Readme.md

 <p align="center">
 <img src="figure/overview.jpg" >
 </p>
-This repository is the official repository of [Prior-Aware Synthetic Data to the Rescue: Animal Pose Estimation with Very Limited Real Data](https://arxiv.org/abs/2208.13944).
+This repository is the official repository of <a href='https://arxiv.org/abs/2208.13944'>[Prior-Aware Synthetic Data to the Rescue: Animal Pose Estimation with Very
+Limited Real Data</a>.
 We purposed a prior-aware synthetic animal data generation pipeline called PASyn to augment the animal pose data essential for robust pose estimation.
 PASyn generates a probabilistically-valid synthetic pose dataset, SynAP, through training  a variational generative model on several animated 3D animal models.
 In addition, a style transfer strategy is utilized to blend the synthetic animal image into the real backgrounds.
 We evaluate the improvement made by our approach